awave1/password-management/README.md

 ## Getting Started

 The project uses [Pipenv](https://github.com/pypa/pipenv) to make it easier dealing with dependencies.
-Follow the

 ### Using `pipenv`